 Parents-to-be typically connect with their donor in a few different ways:

+One potential drawback to this kind of program is that there may be a smaller group of donors to choose from.
 If you have a particular ethnic background or physical trait that you’re hoping to find, this might not be the best choice for you.

-This is an independent entity that recruits, prescreens, and helps to organize appropriate egg donor candidates.
+This is an independent entity that recruits, pre-screens, and helps to organize appropriate egg donor candidates.
 A donor agency may be a great option for you if you are searching for particular physical characteristics (i.e. red hair and green eyes).
 However, keep in mind that there may be a fee to use the donor agency.

 There are many places to go to find this person, so HOW do you narrow down your search?